vanshkumar/spaced-writing/PRD.md

 ## 8) Edge cases & behavior

 - No eligible notes → empty state with “Done for today!”, “Reset today’s deck”, and “Create inkling”.
-- New notes created mid‑day do not appear until the next day’s deck.
+- New notes created mid‑day are added to today’s deck and increase N.
 - Malformed/missing date headers → adding an entry creates `###### <today>` at top.
 - Concurrent edits → last write wins.
 - Deck persistence: the daily deck is stored by paths; missing files are silently dropped.